joeltg/joelgustafson.com/content/posts/2023-05-04/merklizing-the-key-value-store-for-fun-and-profit.md

 `sourceValue` and `targetValue` are never both `null`, and they’re never both the same `Uint8Array` value.

 The actual implementation of `sync` is a depth-first traversal of `source` that skips common subtrees when it finds them, plus some careful handling of a cursor in the target tree’s range.
-You can see it in ~200 lines of TypeScript here.
+You can see it in ~200 lines of TypeScript [here](https://github.com/canvasxyz/okra-js/blob/main/packages/okra/src/driver.ts).

-It turns out that this this low-level `Delta` iterator an incredibly versatile primitive, with at least three distinct usage patterns.
+It turns out that this this low-level `Delta` iterator is an incredibly versatile primitive, with at least three distinct usage patterns.

 ### Single-source-of-truth replication